I may get paid commission for purchases made after clicking a link in this post.

 Broadly speaking there are 5 ways to make money from a blog:

-- Adverts – classic adverts just like you get in magazines and newspapers.
-The advantage of these is they are quick to set up and can be put on a brand new blog.
+- Adverts – classic adverts, just like you get in magazines and newspapers.
+The advantage of these is they are a very passive way of earning money from a blog.
 The disadvantage is you have to have a very high number of page views to make any real money out of ads.
 They can also be distracting for your readers and are not a good idea if you plan to sell products or services on your blog (you may well end up advertising your competitors!).

 - Sponsored posts – this is when a brand, or a PR company representing a brand, contact you and ask you to feature their product on your blog for a fee.
 (Or you can contact them with a pitch.)
 It could be as a review, or as part of a recipe or DIY project, or they might offer you some free product to give away on your blog.
 The downside to this is that usually PRs and brands want to work with more established bloggers with good traffic and good engagement on their social channels, but if you have a particularly tight niche or can offer a unique perspective or expertise you may be able to make money from sponsored posts more quickly.